AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Share the link with users in your organization.
 For example, you can paste it into an email, onto an internal web site, and so forth.

-## Share with non-Adobe Analytics users and groups in your organization
+## Share a public link with anyone (no login required)

-Your system administrator must enable SSO for your organization before you can share with users in your organization who don't have access to Adobe Analytics.
+You can share Analysis Workspace projects with people who don't have access to Adobe Analytics.
+This can include people outside your organization or those within your organization who don't have access to Adobe Analytics.

+>[!NOTE]
+>
+>This option can be disabled by the Analytics administrator.
+If you can't share a public link as described in this section, your Analytics administrator has disabled this ability.

-To share an Analysis Workspace project with users in your organization who don't have access to Adobe Analytics:
+To share a public link to an Analysis Workspace project:

+1. Open the Analysis Workspace project that you want to share.

 1. Click **[!UICONTROL Share]** > **[!UICONTROL Share public link]**.
    If there are unsaved changes, you are prompted to save your project first.